Information for various groups regarding reducing the number of people living, working, or visiting our campuses.

 Information for Students and Faculty Related to Ohio's Stay at Home Order

 Resources for learning, teaching, and working remotely while campus access is restricted.

 Campus Visits and Tours Canceled

 Because we are taking extensive measures to keep our communities safe, all scheduled campus visits and tours are canceled until further notice.
 We still want you to experience OHIO’s incredible campus though, so please reschedule for a later date.

-Dr. Calvin James, virologist and professor of biomedical sciences with a focus in immunofluorescence, cell culture and gel electrophoresis, along with Dr. Winfried Just, an expert in mathematical epidemiology, Dr. Parul Jain, an expert in health campaigns media, and Dr. Todd Fredricks, a practicing physician and associate professor of family medicine, share their expertise around the situation that has now been deemed a global pandemic and a national emergency in the United States.
+Earlier this year in February, Dr. Calvin James, virologist and professor of biomedical sciences along with Dr. Winfried Just, an expert in mathematical epidemiology, Dr. Parul Jain, an expert in health campaigns media, and Dr. Todd Fredricks, a practicing physician, and associate professor of family medicine shared their expertise on the coronavirus.